 - Incorporate activities that promote healthy and safe socialization into your classes.
-Some of my favorites include mirroring and shadowing, movement telephone, and the acting improv game Zip-Zap-Zop.
+Here are some of my favorite ways to teach social skills in your dance classes.

 - Assign class partners or divide the class into small teams, and encourage students to check in and chat with their partner or teammates throughout the semester.
 You can weave these check ins into your class opening and closing rituals.

 - Encourage students to reflect and process their emotions through journaling.
 The Holistic Guide to Journaling for Dance Students includes 52 journaling prompts related to dance and dance training, but keeping a daily log of their feelings or even free-writing on a weekly basis can also be helpful.

 - Get more ideas for social-emotional learning and how it relates to dance in this blog post!

 Of course, pre-professional dance training is a serious business.
 But it is important to remember that all students, regardless of their age or future ambitions, can benefit from play.
 To motivate your dance students, make sure to include moments of levity, fun, and silliness in class.
 Play can be an important escape from the sobering and at times scary realities of the world, and most students are simply not getting enough of it right now due to online schooling and social distancing.
 Moreover, research shows that students of all ages actually learn through play.
 Play is not a “break” from dance learning – it can (and should) be an important part of the learning process itself.
 Thoughtfully designed games and creative activities can teach students new dance skills, all while keeping them motivated and having fun!